 Which webinar tool should I choose?

-Choosing the correct webinar provider will be critical to your effort.
+Choosing the most suitable webinar provider will be critical to your efforts.
 Make sure the provider suits your needs and especially your resources.
-You don’t want to be stuck with a provider that let’s you manage everything on your own when you don’t have the resources.
-Webinar tools can be free and can get expensive if you want high quality content.
+You don’t want to be stuck with a provider that requires you to manage everything on your own when you don’t have the resources.
+Webinar tools can either be free or expensive – depending on how much work you would like to take on.

 Free tools like Facebook Live and YouTube Live exist and can be used to organise live streaming.
 These platforms are perfect when your needs are simple since these tools do not allow strong audience interaction, dedicated registration pages and webinar specific features.